marilenabudan/spanish_media_coverage_sexual_violence/articles_analysis/README.md

   * `INPUT_FILE_PATH`: Path to `cases_info.csv`, the CSV file outputed in the previous part of the project (Cases classification) mapping each tweet id with its cluster.

 * **Additional requirements**:
   * A Python file containing a dictionary with the regular expressions stored in categories.
-This file can be found in [utilities/regex_categories.py]().
+This file can be found in [utilities/regex_categories.py](https://github.com/marilenabudan/spanish_media_coverage_sexual_violence/blob/main/articles_analysis/utilities/nacionalidades.txt).
   * A txt file containing a list of nationalities in Spanish.
-This file can be found in [utilities/nacionalidades.txt]()
+This file can be found in [utilities/nacionalidades.txt](https://github.com/marilenabudan/spanish_media_coverage_sexual_violence/blob/main/articles_analysis/utilities/regex_categories.py)

-The notebook is self-explanatory and contains prints the results without storing them in any file-
+The notebook is self-explanatory and contains prints the results without storing in any external file.